Avanade/Beef/samples/MyEf.Hr/docs/Employee-Api.md

   # - A DateTimeTransform of DateOnly is used to indicate that the DateTime property should only be concerned with the Date component.
   # - EntityFrameworkModel will ensure that the mapper is generated; used by the Employee.Get/Create/Update.
   # - The Termination property EntityFrameworkMapper is set to Ignore as this cannot be automatically generated; custom code will need to be developed to handle; used by the Employee.GetByArgs.
-- { name: EmployeeBase, text: '{{Employee}} base', collection: true, collectionResult: true, excludeData: RequiresMapper, entityFrameworkModel: EfModel.Employee,
+- { name: EmployeeBase, text: '{{Employee}} base', collection: true, collectionResult: true, entityFrameworkModel: EfModel.Employee,
     properties: [
       { name: Id, type: Guid, text: '{{Employee}} identifier', primaryKey: true, dataName: EmployeeId, dataAutoGenerated: true }, { name: Email, text: 'Unique {{Employee}} Email' },